Azat228/Own_IR_Standard/README.md

 # OWN Standard IR Communication Project

-This project demonstrates IR communication using my own protocol(this protocol is very similar to nec) with two components:
+This project demonstrates IR communication using my own protocol(this protocol is very similar to nec) and also concurent usage of FPGA ports to transmitt signals in parallel with two components:
 1. **PYNQ Z2 FPGA** (Processing System - PS and Programmable Logic - PL)
 2. **Arduino Uno (Receiver)**